-Has developed an online course, Introduction to Political Campaign Communication (STCM 22100), which he taught during Summer Session I in 2011.
-Has also developed another online course, Political Campaign Imagery (STCM 20100), which students in Ithaca College's New York City Program (and elsewhere) are taking in Spring 2013.
+Developed an online course, Introduction to Political Campaign Communication (STCM 22100), which he taught during Summer Session I in 2011.
+Has also developed another online course, Political Campaign Imagery (STCM 20100), which students in Ithaca College's New York City Program (and elsewhere) are taking in Spring 2014.
 He also developed and taught another online course, Introduction to Political Campaign Communication (STCM 22100) and a blended graduate course, Contemporary Topics: Political Campaign Communication, Yesterday and Today (COMM 51000), for Ithaca College.

 You can visit Dr. Seidman's Web site at http://www.ithaca.edu/faculty/seidman/